NNPDF/nnpdf/validphys2/docs/tutorial.md

 There are some exceptions to this though.
 For example the function that produces a reweighted PDF set needs to write the result to disk.
-The paths and side effects for other more common results like figures are managed by reportengine.
-For example, the `@figure` decorator applied to a function that returns a Python (matplotlib) figure will make sure that the figure is saved in the output path, with a nice filename, while having no effect at all outside the reportengine loop.
+The paths and side effects for other more common results like figures are managed by `reportengine`.
+For example, the `@figure` decorator applied to a function that returns a Python (`matplotlib`) figure will make sure that the figure is saved in the output path, with a nice filename, while having no effect at all outside the `reportengine` loop.
 The same goes for the check functions described above.

 Easy to loop
 ------------